openpowerquality/opq/gitbook/view/installation.md

 meteor reset
 ```

-Restart meteor so that the development version of MongoDB is started:
+Start meteor so that the development version of MongoDB is started.
+Do not run the 'start' script, just invoke `meteor`.
+This is to prevent OPQBoxes from being created twice:

 ```
-meteor npm run start
+meteor
 ```

 Bring up a second command shell, then cd to the directory containing the "opq" snapshot directory, and run: